 What do I need to know about my child's next well child visit?

 Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 18 months.
 Contact your child's healthcare provider if you have questions or concerns about your child's health or care before the next visit.
-Your child may get the following vaccines at his or her next visit: hepatitis B, hepatitis A, DTaP, and polio.
-He or she may need catch-up doses of the hepatitis B, HiB, pneumococcal, chickenpox, and MMR vaccine.
-Remember to take your child in for a yearly flu vaccine.
+Your child may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your child needs and when your child should get them.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.